Total Complaints

 Oil Consumption problems

 I am the original owner of this car and in June 2025 I brought my car to Hyundai from noises and they told me it had no oil despite me being up to date with oil changes on the vehicle.
 They told me they were going to do an oil consumption test and once they did that the engine was denied.
 6 months later 3 days after an oil change and no check engine light on, the engine fails while Iâm on the side of the highway.
 This car is not safe.
-Check engine light was not on and I am always up to date wi
+Check engine light was not on and I am always up to date with my cars maintenance.

 Oil light comes on between changes at about 1500 miles before needing one, oil does not show on dipstick and have to repeatedly put on in engine.
 Chance of engine seizing or jumping time.